ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 [alice@{{ site.devel.name }} lxc]$
 ```

-Exactly what is "run" is defined by the so called [`%runscript`] of the Apptainer container, or the [`CMD`] entry if imported from a Docker container.
+Exactly what is "run" is defined by the so-called [`%runscript`] of the Apptainer container, or the [`CMD`] entry if imported from a Docker container.
 An alternative way to launch R within this container is by explicitly executing R, e.g.

 <!-- code-block label="exec" -->
 ```sh